Testing in Incan¶

 A fixture is a function decorated with @fixture that produces a value your tests can reuse.

-Mark it with the @fixture decorator and return (or yield) the value:
+Mark it with the @fixture decorator and return the value:

 from std.testing import fixture